Ukraine Eyes First Grain Exports this Week - UrduPoint

 Ukraine Eyes First Grain Exports 'this Week'

+But while grain shipments seemed ready to resume for the first time since the Kremlin's invasion five months ago, Russia's natural gas giant Gazprom added to the geopolitical tensions by warning it would drastically cut deliveries to Europe again.

-Kyiv and Moscow on Friday agreed the landmark plan to release millions of tonnes of grain trapped in Ukraine's Black Sea ports in a move hailed as a major step to averting a global food crisis.
+Kyiv and Moscow on Friday agreed a landmark plan to release millions of tonnes of wheat and other grain trapped in Ukraine's Black Sea ports in a move hailed as a major step to averting a global food crisis.

 Less than 24 hours later Moscow struck the port in Odessa -- one of three exit hubs designated in the agreement -- sparking fury in Kyiv and heightening fears the Kremlin would not go through with the deal.

-But despite the weekend attack, Ukraine's infrastructure minister Oleksandr Kubrakov told journalists Monday that Kyiv was still working to re-start exports and expected to see the agreement begin "working in the coming days".
+But despite the weekend attack, Ukraine's infrastructure minister Oleksandr Kubrakov said Kyiv expected to see the agreement begin "working in the coming days".

 "We are preparing for everything to start this week," said Kubrakov, who led Ukraine's delegation at last week's grain talks in Istanbul.